Alex Johnson: Cleveland Indians

 After the season, the Angels cleaned house.
 Phillips and Walsh were both fired, Ruiz was released, and Johnson was traded to the Cleveland Indians with Jerry Moses for Vada Pinson, Alan Foster, and Frank Baker.

 While more "emotional disturbance" followed Johnson to his new club when Ruiz was killed in an auto accident on February 9, 1972 (Johnson attended the funeral), Johnson got off to a fast start for the Indians, as his batting average reached .328 on May 6.
 But a 6-for-66 slump brought his average down to .208 by June.
-Johnson appeared to be rebounding when he learned that Phillips, who had been rehired by the Angels as a scout, suffered a fatal asthma attack on June 12.
+Johnson appeared to be rebounding when he learned that Phillips, who had been rehired by the Angels as a scout, had had a fatal asthma attack on June 12.
 He then went into a 5-for-37 slump that dropped his season average to .219.

 Johnson's hitting problems were blamed on a heel injury, which limited him to pinch hitting during the first half of August.
 He resumed his role of everyday left fielder on August 19, and batted .351 over the rest of the season.